 Facilities: Restrooms and camping not available.
-Day park only
+Day park only (small 10 car parking lot with an additional smaller lot just up the road)

-Best time to visit: Summer and Fall
+Best time to visit: Spring-Fall

-Parking: Small Parking lot on site (see below)
+Small Parking lot on site (see below)

-Difficulty: Intermediate +
+Difficulty: Beginner to Intermediate +

 Why is this trail great for beginners?